 At emotional or challenging times, it's normal to find it hard to communicate, but sometimes anxiety can have a longer-term impact on someone’s ability to communicate.
-Dr Rachael Adams explains the difference, and when to seek help…
+Dr Rachel Adams explains the difference, and when to seek help…

 I’m sure we all know the experience of noticing our communication sound a bit different when we’re feeling nervous, uneasy or emotional.
 There might be a quiver in the voice, a hastening in speech, a struggle to find the right words, or changes in pitch or intonation as if there is a slight obstruction in the throat.

-The throat space is the gateway to the emotional body and it will lock and close when one is feeling threatened or uneasy.
+The throat space is the gateway to the emotional body and it will close and lock when one is feeling threatened or uneasy.
 You might have noticed a tightening in your throat and a change in your voice when talking to someone you feel nervous around.
 This can be through joyful things such as feeling attracted to someone, falling in love, sharing emotions, or feeling excited to see someone.
 This is often a mix of anticipation and excitement.

 However, going for an interview, giving an important presentation, delivering a speech, having an awkward and challenging conversation can activate the same physical feelings of unease – a mix of anticipation and fear.
 They all affect how the vocal chords function and also our ability to think clearly due to the impact of anxiety on our cognition.